Giovanna Fratellini

-Giovanna Fratellini (1666 – 1731) was a Florentine artist during the Baroque period.
+Giovanna Fratellini (1666–1731) was a Florentine artist during the Baroque period.
 Born in Florence as Giovanna Marrmocchini Cortesi, she married Guiliano Fratellini in 1685 and changed her name to Fratellini.
 This well-born woman pastellist was a lady-in-waiting to Vittoria della Rovere, the Grand Duchess of Tuscany.

 Training

 Fratellini was trained in painting and music under the ducal auspices, before which she trained with Livio Mehus and Pietro Dandini.
 Her works consist of oil, pastel, miniature enamel and chalk.
 She is primarily renowned for her portrait works but she also painted fables, bacchanals and historical subjects, such as the Death of Lucretia (untraced).

-After training in the art of miniature painting with the Capuchin monk-painter Ippolito Galantini (1627-1706) and pastels with the noted Domenico Tempesti (c.1655-1737), she polished her skills with Anton Domenico Gabbiani.
+After training in the art of miniature painting with the Capuchin painter Ippolito Galantini (1627–1706) and pastels with the noted Domenico Tempesti (c.1655–1737), she polished her skills with Anton Domenico Gabbiani.
 Fratellini was accepted into Florence's Accademia del disegno in 1706 and elevated to full member in 1710.

 Portraiture and commissions

-Fratellini's portrait works were the means to her success and her sitters were considered the epitome of eightieth-century refinement.
-Her works depicted a model of both noble and virtuous eightieth-century refinement.
-Fratellini's depiction of Ceilia Pazzi (1720), part of her ‘child lady’ series, honors the young girls of noble birth in adult poses and adult features and characteristics.
+Fratellini's portrait works were the means to her success, and her sitters were considered the epitome of eighteenth-century refinement.
+Her works depicted a model of both noble and virtuous eighteenth-century refinement.
+Fratellini's depiction of Ceilia Pazzi (1720), part of her ‘child lady’ series, honours the young girls of noble birth in adult poses and adult features and characteristics.

 In addition to portraits, Fratellini is documented as a religious painter for Cosimo III.
-Prince Ferndinando commissioned several history and mythological pieces in pastel.
+Prince Ferndinando commissioned several historical and mythological pieces in pastel.
 Her commissioned works were invoiced and recorded as having received up to 15 scudi for each completed portrait in pastel on paper.
-Violante Beatrix Von Bayern, governor of Siena and wife of Tuscany's hereditary prince Ferninando de’ Medici commissioned her to portray many of the ladies at the court.
+Violante Beatrix Von Bayern, governor of Siena and wife of Tuscany's hereditary prince Ferninando de’ Medici, commissioned her to portray many of the ladies at the court.
 Fratellini accepted the task to commemorate the prominent circle of courtly ladies.

 Violante Beatrix sent Fratellini to Bologna to portray Maria Klementyna Sobieska, the wife of the exiled James Francis Edward Stuart.
 James Stuart later requested portraits of his sons.
-Following her stay in Bologna she traveled to Venice to portray Violanta Beatrix's sister-in-law, Teresa Kunigunda Sobieska (1676-1730) and Maria Klementyna's aunt.
-Fratellini is frequently compared to the Venetian Painter Rosalba Carriera (1675-1757).
+Following her stay in Bologna, she travelled to Venice to portray Violanta Beatrix's sister-in-law, Teresa Kunigunda Sobieska (1676–1730) and Maria Klementyna's aunt.
+Fratellini is frequently compared to the Venetian Painter Rosalba Carriera (1675–1757).
 During her stay in Venice, she met Rosalba Carriera.
-Fratellini is noted as having great admiration for Carriera, who also extended her “gentillissime accoglienze,” or kind hospitality.
+Fratellini is noted as having great admiration for Carriera, who also extended her “gentillissime accoglienze”, or kind hospitality.

-Villa Petraia, a Medici villa that became the residence to the King of Italy during Florence's brief time as the Italian capital city during 1870 is located outside of Florence and is the home to some of Fratellini's best known works in pastel.
-Also many of her works are pending restoration or maintenance and can be found in the Uffizi’s deposits.
+Villa Petraia, a Medici villa that became the residence of the King of Italy during Florence's brief time as the Italian capital city during 1870, is located outside of Florence and is the home to some of Fratellini's best-known works in pastel.
+Also, many of her works are pending restoration or maintenance and can be found in the Uffizi’s deposits.
 A large number of her pastels that were commissioned by the Medici family are located there in the Uffizi’s portrait collection.